fluff-shark/fluff-shark.github.io/_posts/2024-03-02-effective-testing.md

 If every release-blocking bug produces a failing test, then the project's DORA [change failure rate](https://cloud.google.com/blog/products/devops-sre/announcing-dora-2021-accelerate-state-of-devops-report) is 0%.

-If every failing test indicates a release-blocking bug, the test suite is not adding development headwinds.
+If tests fail when there's no release-blocking bug, then the suite creates _headwinds_ which slow down development.
-This warrants an example.
-Suppose I make a PR which splits one large class into two.
-The code is cut/pasted, and all callers are updated.
-Assume I did this properly and no bugs were introduced.

-If the refactor somehow caused tests to fail, I would need to "fix" those tests to pass the CI.
-In other words, the suite has made my refactor _more expensive_.
-Headwinds like these discourage me from refactoring, which results in lower quality code over time.
+Engineers need to spend time investigating and "fixing" those tests while they build out new features.

 ## How do we build an effective test suite?